Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Preliminaries: Many-worlds, Self-locating Uncertainty, and Branch-counting

 Even if each copy of Alice has an ordinary experience at $t_4$, one still might be worried about the fact that there exist parts of the universe in which each possible outcome happens.
 Particularly, one might hope that after a measurement like this is made and Alice dutifully records up as the result, she can forget about the fact that the particle might have been down for the sake of all her future calculations.
 But, if the state of the universe is as in \eqref{once}, then the possibility that the result might have been down is no mere possibility, that part of the wave function is still out there and could potentially interfere with Alice's part.
 If the many-worlds interpretation is to be viable, there must be some reason why Alice can ignore the other worlds in which the experiment turned out differently.
 Fortunately, there is: decoherence.

 As the result of the measurement is recorded in the device and observed by Alice, many traces of this result will appear in the environment.
-Due to the large number of traces present in the environment, the states $E_1$ and $E_2$ are approximately orthogonal and can be expected to stay orthogonal as time progresses.
+Due to the large number of traces present in the environment, the states $E_1$ and $E_2$ are (at least approximately) orthogonal and can be expected to stay orthogonal as time progresses.
 Because these environment states are and will be orthogonal, the two components of $\ket{\Psi_{\textsc{Once}}(t_4)}$ will evolve in a non-interacting way, each component evolving in accordance with the Schr\"{o}dinger equation as if the other were not present.
 They can thus be treated as separate worlds (or collections of worlds) since they are effectively causally isolated and within each of them there are versions of Alice having clear and determinate experiences.\footnote{For more on how Everettian branches arise from decoherence, see \citep[][\textsection 1.3]{schlosshauer2005decoherence, saunders2010} and references therein.
 One might object that this sort of story about the emergence of separate worlds cannot be assumed in a derivation of the Born rule.
 See appendix \ref{subsys}.}

 In quantum mechanics, the state of a subsystem is given by a reduced density matrix, generated by taking a partial trace over the Hilbert space of the environment (\citealp[\textsection 2.4]{schlosshauer}; \citealp[\textsection 2.4]{nielsen2010}).
-In non-relativistic quantum mechanics, a reduced density matrix might give the state of a group of particles.
-For example, all of the particles that compose certain objects, like Alice, or the detector, or everything in the lab.
-In relativistic quantum field theory, one can describe the state of a region of spacetime by a reduced density matrix.

 In ordinary cases of quantum measurement, the process of decoherence diagonalizes the reduced density matrix for the macroscopic degrees of freedom describing our observer and measuring apparatus in a very specific basis, the so-called pointer basis (\citeauthor{Zurek:1981xq}, \citeyear{Zurek:1981xq}, \citeyear{Zurek:1982ii}, \citeyear{Zurek:1993ptp}, \citeyear{zurek2003}).
-The pointer basis is distinguished by being robust with respect to ordinary interactions with the environment, and is uniquely defined for given macroscopic subsystems.
-The relevant branching structure is clear: the possible branches on which the subsystem can live are those specified by the pointer states.
-It is possible that a single pointer state for the system might actually correspond to multiple branches of the universal wave function (by being entangled with orthogonal pointer-like states in the environment, see below).
+The pointer basis is distinguished by being robust with respect to ordinary interactions with the environment.

 The state of Alice, the detector, and particle $a$ at $t_1$ can be written as a reduced density matrix by tracing out the environment,